 The Union shall elect or appoint at least one on-set and one off-set Shop Steward to ensure that the provisions of this Agreement are adhered to.
 The Company shall recognize the Shop Stewards as the representative of the Employees and recognizes that the power to elect a Shop Steward on a production or the elimination of a Shop Steward position is solely vested with the Union.
 The Shop Steward shall have the complete cooperation of the Company in the performance of their duties.
 The Company shall not bring to bear any disciplinary, discriminatory, or monetary pressure upon any Shop Steward as a result of the performance of their duties.
-The Shop Steward shall have no authority to alter, amend, violate, or otherwise change any part of this Agreement.
+It is understood that the Shop Stewards shall have no authority to alter, amend, violate, or otherwise change any part of this Agreement.